This post is a basic introduction to the command line, focusing on macOS’s Terminal. Here are some commonly-used commands:

 - have little-to-no understanding of the command line and Git commands, but some experience of coding

 - want to version control your R project

 - intend to store your version-controlled files in the cloud with GitHub

 - want to interact with Git via the command line, rather than with a Graphical User Interface (GUI)

-- are using a Mac, writing in bash and will access the command line via Terminal
+- are using a Mac and will access the command line via the Terminal application

 These are relatively narrow constraints, but there will likely be some overlap with your particular configuration.